JayantSingh97/VuejsAppleStoreCrud/README.md

 Vue.js Project Configuartion information.

-1- If you are facing any compilation issue then simply run the following command in you command prompt.
+1- If you are facing any compilation issue then simply run the following command in your command prompt.

 npm i